dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 In our example we have configured two dynamic AD groups.
 The script theoretically allows an infinite number of those groups.
 However, keep an eye on the execution time of the script which should not be larger than the scheduling interval to avoid concurrent runs.
 Also check the CPU / RAM load on the execution server and your domain controllers.
 I have run it without issues in environments of ~1000 users and 20 dynamic groups with a scheduling interval of 5 minutes.

 ## Filter Query
-You may have noticed that the queries between AD and Azure AD differ even though they achieve exactly the same thing.
+You may have noticed that the queries between AD and Azure AD differ, even though they achieve exactly the same thing.
 ```powershell
 # Azure AD
 user.jobTitle -contains "Designer"